China Economy Growth – What Is the Future of China’s Economy?

 It’s a fact that China is becoming more integrated into the global economy.
 And while this is something that many people will not agree with, it is happening.

-This means that China is positioned to greatly influence the rest of the world.
-This is changing our lives today, and it will only become more prominent in the years to come.
+This means China is positioned to influence the rest of the world greatly.
+This is changing our lives today, and it will only become more prominent in the future.